 I used to marvel at writers who are really prolific.
-I always wondered how they are able to constantly crank out a nonstop flow of new material.
+I always wondered how they’re able to constantly crank out a nonstop flow of new material.

 But I’ve since discovered the secret.
-I discovered this little-known gem in a transcription from a speech by legendary copywriter Eugene Schwartz.
+I discovered this little-known gem from the legendary copywriter Eugene Schwartz.

 Here’s the first secret… writers WRITE.